Leonid Brezhnev: Society

-While some areas improved during the Brezhnev era, the majority of civilian services deteriorated and living conditions for Soviet citizens fell rapidly.
-Diseases were on the rise because of the decaying healthcare system.
+While some areas improved during the Brezhnev era, the situation for ordinary Russian remained bad.
+Alcoholism, suicide, mental illness and divorce were on the rise.
 The living space remained rather small by First World standards, with the average Soviet person living on 13.4 square metres.
-Thousands of Moscow inhabitants became homeless, most of them living in shacks, doorways and parked trams.
-Nutrition ceased to improve in the late 1970s, while rationing of staple food products returned to Sverdlovsk for instance.
+Thousands of Moscow inhabitants became homeless, many of them living in shacks, doorways and parked trams.
+Nutrition ceased to improve in the late 1970s, while rationing of staple food products returned to Sverdlovsk.

 The state provided recreation facilities and annual holidays for hard-working citizens.
 Soviet trade unions rewarded hard-working members and their families with beach vacations in Crimea and Georgia.

 Social rigidification became a common feature of Soviet society.
 During the Stalin era in the 1930s and 1940s, a common labourer could expect promotion to a white-collar job if he studied and obeyed Soviet authorities.
-In Brezhnev's Soviet Union this was not the case.
+In Brezhnev's Soviet Union, this was not the case.
 Holders of attractive positions clung to them as long as possible; mere incompetence was not seen as a good reason to dismiss anyone.
-In this way, too, the Soviet society Brezhnev passed on had become static.
+As a result of Brezhnev's rule, communism was brought to the greatest disrepute since 1917.

 Foreign and defense policies

+Invasion of Czechoslovakia

+The first crisis for Brezhnev's regime came in 1968, with the attempt by the Communist leadership in Czechoslovakia, under Alexander Dubček, to liberalize the Communist system (Prague Spring).
+In July, Brezhnev publicly denounced the Czechoslovak leadership as "revisionist" and "anti-Soviet".
+Despite his hardline public statements, Brezhnev was not the one pushing hardest for the use of military force in Czechoslovakia when the issue was before the Politburo.
+Archival evidence suggests that Brezhnev initially sought a temporary compromise with the reform-friendly Czechoslovak government when their dispute came to a head.
+However, in the end, Brezhnev concluded that he would risk growing turmoil domestically and within the Eastern bloc if he abstained or voted against Soviet intervention in Czechoslovakia.

+As pressure mounted on him within the Soviet leadership to "re-install a revolutionary government" within Prague, Brezhnev ordered the Warsaw Pact invasion of Czechoslovakia, and Dubček's removal in August.
+Following the Soviet intervention, he met with Czechoslovak reformer Bohumil Šimon (politik KSČ), then a member of the Politburo of the Czechoslovak Communist Party, and said, "If I had not voted for Soviet armed assistance to Czechoslovakia you would not be sitting here today, but quite possibly I wouldn't either."
+The invasion led to a drop in the belief in the Communist system among Czechoslovaks and prompted a rise of Eurocommunism, which was critical of the Soviet Union.